MicrosoftDocs/dynamics-365-customer-engagement/ce/customerengagement/on-premises/basics/export-excel-pivottable.md

 7. To refresh data in the file, on the **Data** tab select **Refresh from CRM**.

    > [!NOTE]
    >  To view and refresh dynamic data, [!INCLUDE[pn_microsoft_dynamics_crm_for_outlook](../includes/pn-microsoft-dynamics-crm-for-outlook.md)] must be installed.
 If it is already installed and configured, select **Refresh from CRM** to sign in to Dynamics 365 Customer Engagement (on-premises).
 If you do not want to be prompted again to sign in, select **Save my email address and password** in the Sign-In page.

+8. To add a pivot table, on the **Insert** tab, select **PivotTable**.

-8. Drag the fields from the PivotTable Field List to the PivotTable.
+9. Drag the fields from the PivotTable Field List to the PivotTable.
 For more information, see [!INCLUDE[pn_Excel_short](../includes/pn-excel-short.md)] Help.

 ## Tips